chrants/react-list-keys/README.md

 ## How it works

+> **Note**: If your object already has some sort of unique value that could be used
+> as a key for react, it is prefered to use that one.
+This library's intention is
+> to supplement items without natural keys.

 `react-list-keys` adds an unenumerable prop `_key` to your objects.
 This means that submitting this object via fetch, destructuring the object, etc will not show the `_key` prop, yet it is there.